Question: Do fireplace doors help with chimney draft?

 Gas Fireplace Insert

 Gas fireplace inserts provide heat with extreme convenience making them an excellent option if you just want to “turn it on” and “turn it off” with the touch of a button.
-If you have natural gas, this is the best option.
-Propane tends to be quite a bit more expensive.
+Gas is the most convenient fuel type and is the best option for most homeowners.
+If you have natural gas access, choosing gas is a no brainer option.
+Propane tends to be a bit more expensive and is typically utilized for people who do not have access to natural gas.

 Natural Gas Fireplace Insert